Advertisement

 Living with opioid addiction

 The first step toward recovery is recognizing that you have a problem with opioids.
-If you think you are addicted to them, know that there is help for you.
-The first step in breaking addiction is realizing that you control your own behavior.
+If you think you have an addiction, know that there is help for you and begin to seek it.
+Addiction is a disease that is treatable if you are ready to make changes.

 The following steps will help you fight your addiction:

 • Commit to quitting.
-Take control of your behavior and commit to fighting your addictions.
+Take control of your behavior and commit to ending the cycle of opioid use.

 • Get support.
 Certain organizations are dedicated to helping people who have addictions.
-They want you to succeed and will give you the tools and support you need to quit and move on with your life.
+They want you to succeed and will give you the tools and resources you need to quit and recover.
 Ask your family and friends for support, too.

 Questions to ask your doctor